AveryChiu64/AveryChiu64/README.md

 🔗 Our website is here [Symphonic Labs](https://symphoniclabs.ca/):

-🎧 **Wearable Silent Speech Device:** Our team at Symphonic Labs is on a mission to revolutionize communication with our neural interface that translates facial muscle movements into voice for telepathic communication.

 🌱 Interested in collaborating or contributing to our project?
 Feel free to reach out!

 📫 Contact Me: [Twitter](https://twitter.com/avery_chiu)